Asymptotic control theory for a system of linear oscillators: Basic control: high-energy zone

-Here, the $\sign$-function is understood as a multivalued map: $\sign(x)=\pm1$ if $x\gtrless0,$ and $\sign(0)$ might take any value from the interval $[-1,1]$.
-We discuss the precise value of the control in the case of indefinite sign later, in section \ref{attractor11}.
+The $\sign$-function in (\ref{control}) is understood as a multivalued map: $\sign(x)=\pm1$ if $x\gtrless0,$ and $\sign(0)$ might take any value from the interval $[-1,1]$.
+The precise value of the control in the case of indefinite sign is sometimes important (see Section \ref{attractor11}).
 Whatever the precise value is, the control $u(x)$ is not a continuous function of $x$.
-Therefore, to define the motion under the control we have to use solutions of ODE with a discontinuous right-hand side.
-This naturally requires a discussion of singular ODE which we start in Section \ref{motion}.
-If $N=1$ the control has the form of a dry friction $u=-\sign y_1.$ In what follows, we will also use a scaled control (\ref{controlU}) $u_U(x)=Uu(x)$ with a smaller amplitude $|U|\leq1$.
+Therefore, to define the motion under the control we have to solve ODE with a discontinuous right-hand side (RHS).
+This naturally requires a discussion of singular ODEs, which we provide in Section \ref{motion}.
+In what follows, we will also use a scaled control $u_U(x)=Uu(x)$ with a smaller amplitude $|U|\leq1$.